We’re developing the next generation of child care and education professionals with the right set of skills for the 21st Century.

 This qualification reflects the role of workers in a range of education settings, including public and independent schools and community education settings, who provide assistance and support to teachers and students under broad-based supervision.

-The CHC30213 – Certificate III in Education Support provides individuals currently employed within the education support sector the possibility to gain skills to formalise their knowledge or to expand their career opportunities through a Nationally Recognised Training qualification.
-It is also perfect for individuals that have an interest in working with children as a Teaching Assistant and who wish to pursue a career in the childcare sector.
+The Certificate III in Education Support provides individuals currently employed within the education support sector the possibility to gain skills to formalise their knowledge or to expand their career opportunities through a Nationally Recognised Training qualification.
+It is also perfect for individuals that have an interest in working with children as a Teaching Assistant and who wish to pursue a career within the field.
+This course is also a

 How much will it cost me?